Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Diamox

-Also known as acetazolamide, this is a medication that can be used as a prophylactic (preventative) solution for altitude sickness.
-It does not cure altitude sickness and should never, therefore, be used as a method to continue ascending to high altitudes.
-It can, however, help prevent the onset of altitude sickness and is commonly used by high altitude climbers and trekkers.
+Also known as acetazolamide, it can be used as a prophylactic (preventative) solution for altitude sickness.
+It does not cure altitude sickness and should never be used to continue ascending to high altitudes.
+It can, however, help prevent the onset of altitude sickness and is commonly used by high-altitude climbers and trekkers.

 • General Medications